Can-y66/Tool-Lookup/README.md

 ```

 ## 💻 Contact Me
-you can contact me on discord: ektr.66
+you can contact me on discord: ogmq